Image created by ChatGPT

 Course Description

 The curriculum AI, Human Rights and Education fills a unique gap in addressing AI and its critical use in learning environments from a human rights perspective.
 It is also an opportunity to learn ‘the basics’ of AI as well as human rights education.
 This course will be useful for educators, regardless of previous experience or knowledge of AI and human rights.
-The curriculum will be made publicly available in January 2025.

 Course Instructors & Curriculum Co-Authors